SimonFolkerts/Summative-3-Full-Example/README.md

 Meanwhile on the back end, a route for posts was added, with a single endpoint for post requests.
 This just sends back the request data for now, but we will add the ability to upload to the database soon using mongoose.

 A catchall end point was added to the main file, this will be the last enpoint and will catch any requests that don't match with anything specific. (app.use means any method is matched, and the asterisk means any route is matched, so it is truly universal).
-This endpoint will handle 404 response if an incorrect route is entered on any method
+This endpoint will handle 404 response if an incorrect route is entered on any method.

+## 2: Create Post Data
+Instead of just sending a test message, we can now send data from the forms to the back end by sending the object that contains the form data to the back end.

+On the back end, we have created a Schema file that exports a model that represents Posts.
+We use the Post model to create a new document using the data from the request (ignoring the images for now)  and save it to the database.